slasser/CoStar/README.md

 # CoStar
-A parser based on the ALL(*) algorithm, implemented and verified with Coq
+A parser based on the ALL(*) algorithm, implemented and verified with Coq.

 ### Building the Project